 You have to present your valid Health Insurance Card to receive covered services.
 Otherwise, you will have to pay the total cost of the services rendered and then apply for a reimbursement.
-If you are a recipient of last-resort financial assistance, you must also present your valid claim slip (carnet de réclamation).
+If you are a recipient of a financial assistance program with claim slip (carnet de réclamation), you must also present your valid claim slip (carnet de réclamation).

 All covered pharmacy services are free of charge if you are entitled to free services under the Public Prescription Drug Insurance Plan.
 To find out more, refer to the page Rates in effect.

-You have to present your Health Insurance Card to the pharmacist to receive covered services.
+Depending on your situation, you may have to present your valid Health Insurance Card, in addition to your private plan insurance card, to the pharmacist to receive covered services.
 Inquire with your insurer to find out the reimbursement procedure.

 Certain pharmacy services are not covered, and you will have to pay for them.
 Here are some examples: